Lima is a wonderful place to live and study.

 The KEI Director is a kind person who knows the city and available when needed.

-Ecological parks and Inca ruins are within 2 hour's reach.
+Ecological parks, Inca ruins and Andean villages are within 1 to 2 hour's reach.

-Students are encouraged to take advantage of campus clubs and activities such as intramural sports.
+Students are also encouraged to take advantage of campus clubs and activities.

 Housing & meals